Published: May 14, 2020

 New director takes over Scottish pharmacy chain following a seven figure funding package from Unity Trust Bank

-A Scottish pharmacist has become one of the youngest pharmacy directors in the country to own a chain of stores following a loan from Unity Trust Bank.
+A Scottish pharmacist has become one of the youngest pharmacy directors in the country to own a chain of stores following funding from Unity Trust Bank.

-Mark Feeney, 36, has worked his way up from employee to owner of A G Bannerman Ltd after originally serving his ‘Pre-Reg’ pharmacist placement at the firm 15 years ago.
-The funding package, from the commercial bank with a social conscience, sees Mr Feeney take charge of five community pharmacies across the central belt of Scotland in Glasgow, Kirkintilloch and Dunblane.
+Mark Feeney, 36, has worked his way up from employee to owner of A G Bannerman Ltd. He originally served his ‘Pre-Reg’ pharmacist placement at the firm 15 years ago.
+The funding package comes from the commercial bank with a social conscience.
+It sees Mr Feeney take charge of five community pharmacies across the central belt of Scotland in Glasgow, Kirkintilloch and Dunblane.

-Community pharmacies are engaged more than ever in providing NHS healthcare services in local communities and some of Mr Feeney’s premises are located in areas which have some of the highest rates of deprivation and alcohol and drug misuse in the country.
+Community pharmacies are engaged more than ever in providing NHS healthcare services in local communities.
+Some of Mr Feeney’s premises are located in areas which have some of the highest rates of deprivation and alcohol and drug misuse in the country.

-Mr Feeney said: “NHS Scotland has been actively promoting the ‘Pharmacy First’ approach with enhanced services being offered through pharmacies to reduce the need for a GP appointment.
+Mr Feeney said: “NHS Scotland has been actively promoting the ‘Pharmacy First’ approach.
+They offer enhanced services being offered through pharmacies to reduce the need for a GP appointment.

-“I am proud to serve the communities of Possilpark, Kirkintilloch and Dunblane with NHS pharmacy services provided by my dedicated teams.
+“I am proud to serve the communities of Possilpark, Kirkintilloch and Dunblane.
+Mmy dedicated teams offer NHS pharmacy services to locals.

 “Unity Trust Bank has been very supportive of the pharmacy sector and the work we do to help improve the health of our communities.